Esri/public-transit-tools/transit-network-analysis-tools/UsersGuide.md

 If you care about a bare minimum of access, use the *TotalDests* field.
 If you care about quality of access, compare the value of *TotalDests* with, say, *DsAL90Perc*, and note that the total number of destinations reachable more than 90% of the time is much lower.

 **PsAL10Perc**, **PsAL20Perc**, ..., **PsAL90Perc**:  These are companion fields to *DsAL10Perc*, *DsAL20Perc*, etc. and have the same relationship that *PercDests* does to *TotalDests*.
 For example, *PsAL10Perc* is *DsAL10Perc* divided by the total weighted number of destinations that were included in the analysis.

-#### Tool performance
-OD Cost Matrices with many origins and destinations may take a long time to solve, and since this tool solves the analysis once per start time within the time limit, this tool could take a very long time to complete.
-If you want to solve a really massive problem, this tool might not be the most efficient way to do it.
-Please contact me, and I can share some code samples for using multiprocessing to solve these analyses in parallel.

-Note that when this tool runs, if the input OD Cost Matrix layer and the network it references are in the map, these layers might re-draw over and over again, which impacts tool performance.
-Before running the tool, turn off the layers in the map to prevent the re-draw behavior.

 ## <a name="Stats"></a>Calculate Travel Time Statistics